By John Isaacs

 Michigan – Army veteran John James (R), lost in 2018 to Sen. Debbie Stabenow, is challenging Democratic incumbent Gary Peters.
 James lost by a fairly close 52%-46 to Stabnow, and raised $12 million for his race.

 Minnesota – Senator Tina Smith (D), appointed to replace Sen. Al Franken, won in 2018 by 53%-42% over former state senator Karen Housley for the last two years of Franken’s term.
 Smith faces another election in 2020 for a full six-year term, and could get another major challenge.
+Jason Lewis, who served as U.S. representative for one term before being ousted by Rep. Angie Craig in 2018, has announced his intentions to run against Sen. Tina Smith.

 Mississippi – Democrat Mike Espy, a former Congressman and Secretary of Agriculture, who held Republican Senator Cindy Hyde-Smith to a 54%-46% win for the last two years of Sen. Thad Cochran’s (R) seat, has filed to run against her again.
 Hyde-Smith could also face a Republican challenger.